‘In celebration of this day with shows, Pageants, and sights of honour.’

 Willow Globe, Penlanole, Llanwrthwl, Nr Llandrindod Wells, Powys, LD1 6NN

 The festivities get underway with the thrilling Coriolanus and then continue over the bank holiday weekend with workshops, talks, films and games.

 Marbach (North of Stuttgart)

 The First Folio was first announced to the world in the October 1622 Frankfurt Book Fair catalogue; “Playes, written by M. William Shakespeare, all in one volume, printed by Isaak Iaggard, in fol.”.
-Shakespeare’s Globe has teamed up with the Deutsches Literartarchiv (DLA) to celebrate the 400th anniversary of this announcement.
-Entitled ‘Will’s Book, Shakespeare’s First Folio 400 years on’, the event will include an exhibition opening on the 12th October 2022 (including a 1st, 2nd, 3rd and 4th Folio, as well as a Ben Jonson Folio and an array of associated quartos and other artefacts), a series of performance events and a 2 day International Conference ‘Shakespeare-An International Legacy’.
+In October 2022, Shakespeare’s Globe teamed up with the Deutsches Literartarchiv (DLA) in Marbach to celebrate the 400th anniversary of this announcement.
+Entitled ‘Will’s Book, Shakespeare’s First Folio 400 years on’, the event included an exhibition which opened on the 12th October 2022 (including a 1st, 2nd, 3rd and 4th Folio, as well as a Ben Jonson Folio and an array of associated quartos and other artefacts), a series of performance events and a 2 day International Conference ‘Shakespeare-An International Legacy’.
 (October 13th and 14th 2022).